-Beware of the Obligation to “Defend”
+Beware the Obligation to “Defend”

 When reviewing indemnification clauses, look for any language imposing an obligation to “defend.”
-This obligation – created with just a single word – expands the indemnification obligation by requiring that you begin paying the other party’s legal fees from day one of any claim – most notably, before there has been any final determination of liability.
+This obligation – created with just a single word – expands the indemnification obligation by requiring you to pay the other party’s legal fees, beginning from day one of any claim: most notably, before there has been any final determination of liability.

 Scope vs. Length

-A short but broadly-worded indemnification clause may place you at a greater risk of loss than a long, narrowly-tailored clause that addresses very specific scenarios.
-A specifically tailored indemnification clause, which fairly apportions liability for conduct that may occur in the business context at hand, may not be unreasonable.
+A short but broadly-worded indemnification clause may place you at a greater risk of loss than a long clause that is narrowly tailored to address specific scenarios.
+A specifically tailored indemnification clause, which fairly apportions liability for the conduct that may occur in the context at hand, is generally advisable.